Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 ## **English Lang Generator**
 ***

-As a convenience feature, we have provided an English Lang generator that will output a lang file in proper location for every custom bee used.
+As a convenience feature, we have provided an English Lang generator that will output a language file in the proper location for every custom bee used.
 The generator can be accessed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1Mjg4MTgxNSwxMTYxMjM0MjIxLDEyOT
+eyJoaXN0b3J5IjpbMTA2NTAzNzA1MiwxMTYxMjM0MjIxLDEyOT
 cwMDQ5MjVdfQ==
 -->